wluu/gomaze/README.md

 # gomaze (WIP)
-Building a maze to learn golan.
+Building a maze to learn golang.